 Normal Shedding vs Hair Loss in Cats

-Shedding is a natural process wherein a cat’s old fur is replaced with new growths.
-Normal shedding helps regulate a cat's temperature and keeps its skin condition in good condition.
+Shedding is a natural process wherein a cat’s old fur is replaced with new growth.
+Normal shedding helps regulate a cat's temperature and keeps its skin in good condition.

 Shedding tends to follow seasonal patterns, increasing in the spring and autumn as cats adjust to changing daylight and temperature.
 In contrast, hair loss is not normal.
 It's a symptom of a health issue or can come from emotional distress.